Meet Grant Recipients

 Image: Peregrine Bermas "born into belonging" (2019)

 Roderick Sawyer is a Southside-based creative that explores the importance of language and storytelling through his art practices.
-On one hand, Sawyer's work involves creating video documentaries, photography publications, and editorial articles that analyze Graffiti as a complex system of communication, self-expression, and resistance.
-On the other hand, Sawyer focuses on creating photo-books that represent his exploration of language acquisition, dialect, and identity through the study of languages like Spanish.
-Sawyer ultimately seeks to explore how we view ourselves through our complex language systems, and how these systems frame our perspectives of the world and of others around us.
+On one hand, Sawyer’s work involves creating video documentaries, photography publications, and editorial articles that analyze Graffiti as a complex system of communication, self-expression, and resistance.
+On the other hand, Sawyer focuses on creating photo collages and zines that represent his exploration of language acquisition, dialect, and identity through the study of spoken languages like Spanish.
+Sawyer’s work functions as a tangible and archival experience.

 Stephanie Graham is an interdisciplinary artist living and working in Chicago.
 Her work draws on her fascination with subcultures, social class, relationships, and, of course, being black.
 She holds a BA in Cinematography and Photography from Columbia College Chicago.
 Stephanie has a love for 90 Day Fiance, the Real Housewives, and memes.